 Can you eat pumpkin seeds?

-Yes, depending on the variety, it will be easier or more challenging to prepare the seeds.
+Yes, depending on the variety, preparing the seeds will be easier or more challenging.
 Butternut squash seeds are easier and faster to cook than pumpkin seeds.
 See above how to cook pumpkin seeds.

-There are so many delicious dishes and recipes that can be made with pumpkin, both savory and sweet.
+So many delicious dishes and recipes can be made with pumpkin, both savory and sweet.
 Who doesn't love a good pie?
-Or maybe you prefer something more on the spicy side like our Pumpkin Curry or our delicious Pumpkin Tahini Soup.
+Or maybe you prefer something spicier, like our Pumpkin Curry or our delicious Pumpkin Tahini Soup.

-Whatever recipe your family likes best, we recommend starting by making your own homemade pumpkin puree as it is the base for most of these dishes.
+Whatever recipe your family likes best, we recommend starting by making your homemade pumpkin puree, as it is the base for most of these dishes.

-Making your own means no added sugar or salt has to be added into the dish because what goes in comes out!
+Making your own means no added sugar or salt has to be added to the dish because what goes in comes out!

 Plus, this way, you know exactly what ingredients went into its creation—no mystery flavors here!
-So, start getting creative with all things pumpkin and let us know how they turned out when fall rolls around again next year (and the year after that).
+So, start getting creative with all things pumpkin, and let us know how they turn out when fall rolls around again next year (and the year after that).